formus14/Smart_mailbox/Mailbox/README.md

 ## Connect the sketch with Blynk app

+Sketch functionality :

-	Connect the resulting data from ultrasonic to the notification sent to Blynk app.
+Connect the resulting data from ultrasonic with the notification sent to Blynk app.